Python Program to Check if Number is Armstrong

 abcd.. = pow(a,n) + pow(b,n) + pow(c,n) + ...

-In this tutorial, we shall write a Python function, and also go through examples, where we shall check if a given number is an Armstrong number or not.
+In this tutorial, we will write a Python function to check if a given number is an Armstrong number and explore various examples.

 Python Armstrong Function

-The following function armstrong()can take a number as argument and check if this number is Armstrong or not.
-The function returns True if the given number if Armstrong, or False if not.
+The following function armstrong() takes a number as an argument and checks if the number is Armstrong or not.
+The function returns True if the given number is Armstrong, or False otherwise.

 def armstrong(num):